When to wean?

 to both the ewe and lambs.
 Ewes are more prone to mastitis because

-they are still producing milk when their lambs are separated.
+they are still producing milk when their lambs are removed.

 Early weaning should always be the goal with artificially reared lambs.
 Artificially-reared

-lambs can be successfully weaned from milk feeding at 25 to 30
+lambs can be successfully weaned from a milk diet at 25 to 30

 pounds body weight or when they are 30 to 45 days old.
 Weaning